underscoreio/shapeless-guide/src/pages/poly/product-mapper.md

 Interestingly, although we define a type `P` for our `Poly`, we don't reference any values of type `P` anywhere in our code.
-The `Mapper` type class uses implicit resolution to find `Cases`, so we only need to know the type to do the mapping.
+The `Mapper` type class uses implicit resolution to find `Cases`, so the compiler only needs to know the singleton type of `P` to locate the relevant instances.

 Let's create an extension method to make `ProductMapper` easier to use.